 How to Apply:

-- If you are DEPENDENT- the student and the parent whose information is listed on the FAFSA will need a PIN—only one parent need to sign the FAFSA with their PIN.
+- If you are DEPENDENT- the student and the parent whose information is listed on the FAFSA will need a FSA ID.
+Note: only one parent whose information is listed on the FAFSA will need an FSA ID.

 - If you are INDEPENDENT- the student is required, spouse is optional)